DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 What does opacity do?

-It sets the element's opacity.
+It sets the element’s opacity.
 The lower the value the more transparent the element becomes.
 Values range from 0 (completely transparent) to 1;

 SHOW